 - Gargle with mouthwash at bedtime.
 Althought mouthwash is a temporary solution, it can be helpful.
 Aks your dentist or look for a mouthwash that has a seal from the American Dental Association.

 - Don’t smoke or chew tobacco.
 Smoking causes bad breath and may lead to gum disease.
 Smoking and chewing tobacco also puts you at risk for getting oral cancer.

-- Chew sugarless gum if you can’t brush right after a meal.
+- Chew sugarless gum (for about 5 minutes or less) if you can’t brush right after a meal.
 This can help to clear away food particles left behind after eating.

 - Drink less coffee.

 - Eat foods high in fiber such as whole grains, raw fruit, and veggies.